DPFH/ACUWI/README.md

 # ACUWI
 Ideas about creating updated Windows ISOs
+Warning: It doesn't look like newlines are handled correctly here.
+Download this file in raw.

 This is what you should do (in pseudocode) to create an updated windows ISO from an official one: